• Inbound Receiving Systems vs Outbound Shipping

 What if Your Warehouse is the Bottleneck?

 There are many reasons why a business might have a slow year, but rarely does corporate management think to look at warehousing and fulfillment as the bottleneck holding the business back.
-Instead, often times leaders point to slow sales or reduced product moving through their store (e-comm or physical).
+Instead, oftentimes leaders point to slow sales or reduced product moving through their store (e-comm or physical).
 But a warehouse bottleneck may be precisely what is happening in a vast majority of companies today, especially in eCommerce.

 The steps of warehousing storage and fulfillment are, after all, the final steps in preparing a product for a consumer.
 Thus, they set the “pace” for the rest of the company.
 A slow and inefficient fulfillment process will mean a cap on just how big a company can grow (or, how costly it will become when demand begins to outstrip capacity).
 Lack of the ability to bring on new products (where will they be stored, how fast will we be able to pick them?).
 An inability to market them – what if the next promotional marketing turns out to be a huge success?
 Will your warehouse keep up?
-In today’s social media driven online environment, what if an influencer picks up your product?
+In today’s social media-driven online environment, what if an influencer picks up your product?
 Will your warehouse be ready?
 Or will your warehouse become a bottleneck?

 This is perhaps the greatest argument for automating warehousing and fulfillment: It removes many of the barriers that are quietly, invisibly, preventing the business from growing.
 The good news here is that removing those barriers does not take a giant investment.
 Often, warehouse managers can get a huge ROI simply by automating a few key critical steps.